 - 8. Do not connect the hot air ducts to a central heating system.
 Malfunction of the heating system's fan will cause the fireplace to overheat. - 9.
 Do not use insulated flexible ducts as they may overheat. - 10.
 Do not use tees or any other components than the ones specifically listed here. - 11.
 All ducts must extend upwards or horizontally.
 Never route the ducting downwards. - 12.
 The hot air outlet grilles must be installed with the louvers pointing downwards in order to prevent overheating adjacent ceilings. - 13.
-Always install the two outlet grilles when using the hot air gravity distribution kit and blocking the upper louver of the fireplace.
+Always install the two outlet grilles when using the hot air gravity distribution kit.